wikimedia/operations-software-netbox/docs/installation/upgrading.md

 ## 3. Install the Latest Release

-As with the initial installation, you can upgrade NetBox by either downloading the latest release package or by cloning the `master` branch of the git repository.
+As with the initial installation, you can upgrade NetBox by either downloading the latest release package or by checking out the latest production release from the git repository.

 !!! warning
-    Use the same method as you used to install NetBox originally
+    Use the same method as you used to install NetBox originally.

 If you are not sure how NetBox was installed originally, check with this command: